football-betting/symfony4/README.md

 5. go to `/var/www/` and create symlink `ln -s symfony4/public symfony`
 5. ssh into the container and run `composer install` in `/var/www/symfony4/`

+## scss / js changes

+all files will be compiled after `composer install` has been executed.
+If you want the rebuild the frontend files manually just run `npm install` in the project root

 ## Credentials

 **MYSQL**